rohan-wire/mimi-group-chat/draft-mahy-mimi-group-chat.md

 A client can always send a proposal (a Remove proposal or SelfRemove proposal) to leave, EXCEPT if
-- the leaving client is the only admin/owner of a administered group; or
+- the leaving client is the only admin/owner of a members-only group; or
 - the leaving client is the last member of the MLS group.

 ## Destroy an MLS group